Message from the Chief

 Our mission: limit the loss of life and property through planning, prevention and response.

 I encourage you to utilize or participate in the various programs offered by our Department including; the Citizens Emergency Response Team (CERT), CPR and AED training, children’s car seat inspection and installation, block parties, station tours and fire extinguisher training.
 All of these programs offer the opportunity for residents and businesses to connect with our Fire Department.

-It is an honor to serve as the Fire Chief to the Park Ridge Fire Department.
+It is an honor to serve as the Acting Fire Chief of the Park Ridge Fire Department.
+Please reach out to me if you have a question, compliment or concern.

 Here is a brief overview of our Department:

 The Park Ridge Fire Department was established in 1893 with volunteer firefighters.
 Today, the 48 full-time members of the Department provide fire suppression, emergency medical and other emergency services to approximately 37,480 residents within its jurisdiction.
 The Department is a member of the Mutual Aid Box Alarm System (MABAS) Division III.
 The MABAS system allows the Department to be included in a cooperative, systematic method of sharing resources and personnel with other Fire Departments throughout Illinois.

 Continuous training in firefighting and pre-hospital emergency medical care is provided to ensure proficiency in all areas.
 Members of the department are certified firefighters through the Office of the State Fire Marshal and are licensed paramedics through the Illinois Department of Public Health.
-The Department's EMS Division is operated under the guidance of St. Francis Emergency Medical Services System.
-The department has trained personnel for special teams which include:
+The Department's EMS Division is operated under the guidance of the Advocate Lutheran General Emergency Medical System.